purcelba/streeteasy_scrape/README.md

 This repository contains a Python script for scraping and formatting real estate data from the popular NYC rental listings web page www.streeteasy.com.

-By default, it will loop over all listings on the website and collect the following variables:
+By default, it will loop over all listings on the website producing ~27,000 listings on any given day.
+The results are saved in .csv format.
+An example dataset, 2016-12-20.csv, is included.

+The following variables are formatted and saved in the csv file:
 - data_id: a unique integer identifying each listing
 - scrape_date: the date on which the data were collected
 - link: the listing url